Skip to content

 Banking Circle was founded inside Saxo Bank in 2013 as Saxo Payments, a B2B cross-border payments arm.
 It officially launched as a standalone product in 2016.
 The premise was straightforward: traditional correspondent banking was slow, expensive and opaque, and the rise of fintech and digital marketplaces was generating cross-border flows that legacy structures could not handle at the right price point.
 Saxo built it as an internal capability before deciding it had more value as a separate platform serving the broader market.

 Growth under EQT compounded fast.
 By 2021 Banking Circle was processing 6% of European B2C e-commerce flows.
 By 2023 ARR had reached approximately €300 million, with revenue near $400M and EBITDA around $80M.
 In September 2024 reports emerged that EQT was exploring a sale, initially targeting a $2B valuation.
 By December 2024 FT Partners and Morgan Stanley had been appointed advisers and the target had risen to $3-4B.
-The formal process launched in Q1 2025 but as of mid-2026 has not concluded — the company remains EQT-owned.
-In parallel, Banking Circle has done its own M&A: Australian Settlements Limited (ASL) acquired January 2025 to bring an ADI into the group, plus subsidiary builds in Liechtenstein and Singapore.
+The formal process launched in Q1 2025 but as of mid-2026 has not concluded, and the company remains EQT-owned.
+In parallel, Banking Circle has done its own M&A: Australian Settlements Limited (ASL) acquired in August 2025 (agreement signed December 2024) to bring an ADI into the group, plus subsidiary builds in Liechtenstein and Singapore.
 The CASP licence and stablecoin launch in April 2026 marked the most significant product expansion since the original banking licence.
 Current scale: 656 employees, 750+ FI clients, €1.5T+ in annual payment flow.

 Our analysis of 146 reviews from Trustpilot and industry sources